 - How to rent a booth or chair in a salon

 With the booth or chair rental model, you own your business by renting out a space (either a booth, a chair, or a suite) to run your own show — without any of the risks and upfront costs that come along with opening your own salon from scratch.

 So instead of a boss overseeing your operation, it’s a landlord/tenant relationship, where you keep your independence and have free rein of your business.

-Pro tip: If you don’t already have an online scheduling app, taking ahold of your own career is the perfect time to get that rolling.
-Schedulicity is completely free to sign up, and if you’re still unsure about which scheduling app is a good fit for you, we have a handy breakdown on some of the best scheduling apps out there.
+Pro Tip: If you don’t already have an online scheduling app, taking ahold of your own career is the perfect time to get that rolling.
+Schedulicity is free to sign up.
+If you’re still unsure about which scheduling app is a good fit for your salon, we have a handy breakdown on some of the best scheduling apps out there.